neurallayer/Photon.jl/docs/src/community.md

 # Community

-All Photon users are welcome to join our community on the [Julia forum](https://discourse.julialang.org/).
-If you have questions or issues we'll try to help you out.
+All Photon users are welcome to ask questions on the [Julia forum](https://discourse.julialang.org/).
+Of course issues can be opened on [Github](https://github.com/neurallayer/Photon.jl) where you also can get the source code.

-If you're interested in hacking on Photon, the [source code](https://github.com/neurallayer/Flux.jl) is available under MIT license.